sauerduels/website/index.md

 ## About The Project

 SauerDuels is a tournament organization for Cube 2: Sauerbraten, created by Frosty and Origin.
-Our mission is to provide high quality tournaments, hoping to bring excitement and fun to the Sauerbraten community.
-We also keep track of all demos and screenshots, and provide an ELO & stats system for players to track their skill.
+Our mission is to provide high quality tournaments that bring excitement and fun to the Sauerbraten community.
+We also archive our results with demos and screenshots, and provide an ELO & stats system for players to track their skill.

 Please remember that this is a FREE service provided by volunteers.
-We will do our best to provide a high quality service for all players, but we are not perfect, and cannot always satisfy the needs of everyone.
-Most importantly, don't forget that this is just a game, so HAVE FUN!
+We will do our best to provide an enjoyable experience for all players, but we are not perfect, and cannot always satisfy the needs of everyone.
+Most importantly, don't forget that this is a game, so HAVE FUN!

 ## How To Play